 Storyteller, Thought‑Worker, Companion

-Most of what I share now grew out of a long season of fire, a mix of workplace harm, identity questions, and mental‑health storms that shook my life to the roots.
-Writing began as a survival tool and slowly turned into a way of finding my way back to myself, my kids, my culture, and a more honest way of living, one small story at a time.
+Most of what I share now grew out of a long season of fire: workplace harm, identity questions, and mental‑health storms that shook my life to the roots.
+Writing began as a survival tool and slowly turned into a way of finding my way back to myself, my kids, my cultures, and a more honest way of living, one small story at a time.

 I’m also neurodivergent.
-My brain runs fast, forgets steps, and short circuits around forms and numbers.
+My brain runs fast, forgets steps, and short‑circuits around forms and numbers.
 I know firsthand that there is no single right way to learn or heal.
-My aim is to offer Métis‑rooted stories and tools in plain, accessible language, things you can actually use on a Tuesday afternoon, whether you are reading, listening, or just catching your breath between appointments.
+My aim is to offer Indigenous‑informed, Métis‑rooted stories and tools in plain, accessible language, things you can actually use on a Tuesday afternoon, whether you are reading, listening, or just catching your breath between appointments.

-I did not grow up with easy access to my Métis roots.
-Like many of us, I had to piece together my identity as an adult by tracking down books, calling strangers, asking awkward questions, and listening closely to anyone willing to share.
-That patchwork journey continues to shape how I work, curious, accountable, and always in conversation with community rather than speaking for it.
+On my mother’s side, my family comes through the Paquette, LeBlanc, Favel, and Desrochers/Durocher lines, with Cree, Saulteaux/Ojibwe, Métis, Stoney Nakoda, Chickamauga Cherokee, Irish, and English ancestry, and family stories that also point to Blackfoot roots.
+On my father’s side, my people are Irish and German, including Germans‑in‑Russia and other northern European roots.
+I did not grow up with easy access to these Indigenous roots.
+Like many of us, I’ve had to piece my identity together as an adult, tracking down books, calling strangers, asking awkward questions, and listening closely to anyone willing to share.
+That patchwork journey continues to shape how I work: curious, accountable, and always in conversation with community rather than speaking for it.

 I have also spent time walking alongside governments, NGOs, and organizations in health and education, focusing on inclusion, cultural safety, and humility.
-My hope in those spaces has been simple, to help make rooms a little safer and more honest for the people who have to walk into them.
+My hope in those spaces is simple: to help make rooms a little safer and more honest for the people who have to walk into them.

 I believe in the power of story, the strength of community, and the importance of making space for every voice, including the ones that are unsure or shaking.
 If you are reconnecting, rebuilding, or just curious about a different way of seeing your own mind and life, you are welcome here.